hsghori/CS-Notes/computer_networks_notes.md

 	application can keep track of which packets remain to be sent.
 	- Selective ACKs offer more precise information but require more complicated book keeping than cumulative ACK.

+__Resending Packets__

 - Go-Back-N (GBN)
-	- Sender transmits up to n unacknowledged packets.
+	1. Sender transmits up to n unacknowledged packets.
-	- Receiver only accepts packets in order.
+	2. Receiver only accepts packets in order.
 The receiver discards out of order packets.
 Note that the receiver uses cumulative acknowledgment.
-	- Sender sets timer for the 1st outstanding ack.
+	3. Sender sets timer for the 1st outstanding ack.
 		- outstanding ack meaning the ACK we expect given the order we've sent the requests.
-	- If there is a timeout, retransmit the entire window (A+1,...,A+n).
+	4. If there is a timeout, retransmit the entire window (A+1,...,A+n).
 - Selective Repeat (SR)
-	- Sender transmits up to n unacknowledged packets.
+	1. Sender transmits up to n unacknowledged packets.
-	- If packet k is lost but k+1 is not
+	2. If packet k is lost but k+1 is not
 		- Receiver indicates packet k+1 is correctly received
 		- Sender retransmits only packet k once the ACK times out.
 	- This is more efficient than GBN wrt retransmissions, but require much more complex book keeping.

-- GBN is better when error rate is low - otherwise we waste a lot of bandwidth repeating requests.
-- SR is better when the error rate is high - otherwise it's too complex to be feasible.
+GBN is better when error rate is low - otherwise we waste a lot of bandwidth repeating requests.
+SR is better when the error rate is high - otherwise it's too complex to be feasible.

-- Notes:
-	- With the sliding window it's possible to fully utilize a link provided the window size is large enough.
-	- The sender will have to buffer all unacknowledged packets in case they require retransmission.
-	- Receiver may be able to accept out of order packets but only up to its buffer limit.
+With the sliding window it's possible to fully utilize a link provided the window size is large enough.
+The sender will have to buffer all unacknowledged packets in case they require retransmission.
+Receiver may be able to accept out of order packets but only up to its buffer limit.
-	- Implementation complexity depends on protocol details (mainly GBN vs SR) .

 ### TCP
 - TCP delivers a reliable, in-order, byte-stream.